 ON THIS PAGE: You will find information about the number of people who are diagnosed with mastocytosis each year.
 Use the menu to see other pages.

-When it occurs in childhood, the disease usually starts before a child turns 2 years old.
+When it occurs in childhood, the disease usually starts within the first 2 years of a child’s life.
 Approximately 80% of childhood cases are diagnosed during the first year of life.
 Most of those cases only involve the skin.
 In adults, most cases involve the entire body, with less than 5% of cases limited to the skin.